Jonathan Isaac Injury: Downgraded to out

 DraftKings NBA

-NBA DFS Picks: DraftKings Plays and Strategy for Friday, April 1017 days ago
+DraftKings DFS NBA: Plays and Strategy for Friday, April 1714 days ago

 Recent RotoWire Articles Featuring Jonathan Isaac See More